celador/ForceCode/README.md

 * prefix: This is the namespce prefix defined in your package settings for your org.
 Set this if you have a namespaced org.
 Otherwise it will attempt to infer a prefix from the filename.
 If you have a namespaced org and do not set this setting, you will have problems.
 * src: This is the src folder that contains your project files

+## Commands

+ForceCode provides a number of commands to work with your Salesforce org and metadata.

+### Compile

+Menu: \>Force: Save/Deploy/Compile
+Mac: alt + cmd + s
+Win: ctrl + shift + s
+To automatically compile/save your changes to Salesforce when the file is saved locally, you can set the `autoCompile` setting to `true`.
+Otherwise, you will need to use alt + cmd + s to save/compile your file.

-## Get errors as you type
+#### Get errors as you type

 The Auto-compile feature adds a hook to the save command that will automatically deploy and compile your code to your SFDC org whenever you save.
 This works great with VSCode's autosave feature, providing errors as you type.

-## Commands

-ForceCode provides a number of commands to work with your Salesforce org and metadata.
+### Run Apex Unit Tests

+Menu: \>ForceCode Menu...
+Run Unit Tests
+Mac: alt + cmd + t
+Win: ctrl + shift + t
+Run the tests in the currently open file.
+For easy and fun TDD, keep the class you're working on open in one pane, and your tests in the other.
+AutoCompile means you The tests will execute and output the results below.

 ### Execute Anonymous